 Mercury: Astonishing Facts, and Key-Features

 Mercury is the first of the eight planets in our solar system, this means it is the closest planet to the Sun.
-For this reason, it is also the hottest planet.
+But it is not the hottest planet as you may think (because it lacks an atmosphere that retains the heat).

 Remarkable data about Mercury: